Lucy Isabelle Marsh: Career

 Marsh sang in church choirs, and became lead soprano in important churches in New York City.
 As a Flower Maiden in the opera "Parsifal" she is known to have given nine performances at the Metropolitan Opera between November 1904 and March 1905.
 In 1908, she recorded three sides for Columbia Records.

 In 1909, Marsh was engaged by The Victor Talking Machine Company in Camden, New Jersey, beginning her dual career as a recording artist and as a technically and artistically accomplished singer.
-Although she occasionally appeared on stage, she was known primarily through her many Victor records.
+Although she occasionally appeared on stage, she was best-known primarily through her many records for Victor.

-The "recording artist" was essential to the commercial success of recording companies such as Victor in the early days of acoustic recording technology, roughly from 1902 through 1924.
-The voices of many female singers were especially difficult to record well and singers were required whose sound quality registered well through the mechanical diaphragm.
+The "recording artist" was essential to the commercial success of recording companies such as Victor in the early days of acoustic recording technology, from around 1902 through 1924.
+Female singers, particularly sopranos, were especially difficult to record well and singers were required whose sound quality registered well through the mechanical diaphragm.
 Marsh possessed such a "phonogenic" voice.
 Singers also needed to be quick studies at learning the latest song or an arrangement prepared for a recording.
-Such singers had to master the techniques of singing into a horn, which included knowing the best distance from the horn to stand for their voice, how to back away to avoid blasting and move forward for softer passages, how to adopt a position to blend with a partner or change positions to maintain the best balance when alternating lead passages with a partner, ensemble or accompanist.
-Marsh herself left a description of the situation.
+Such singers had to master the techniques of singing into a horn, which included knowing the best distance from the horn to stand for their voice, how and when to back away to avoid blasting or move forward for softer passages, how to adopt a position to blend with a partner or change positions to maintain the best balance when alternating lead passages with a partner, ensemble or accompanist.
+Marsh herself provided a description of the situation.